dfki-ric-underactuated-lab/torque_limited_simple_pendulum/hardware/motor_configuration.md

-##  Configuration: R-Link Config Tool

-- **Silabs:** [CP210x Universal Windows Driver](https://www.silabs.com/developers/usb-to-uart-bridge-vcp-drivers)
-- **CH341:** [Sparkfun - How to install CH340 drivers](https://learn.sparkfun.com/tutorials/how-to-install-ch340-drivers/all)
-- **User manual & configuration tool:** [store-en.tmotor.com](https://store-en.tmotor.com/goods.php?id=1085)
+# Motor Configuration

+The R-LINK Configuration Tool is used to configure the AK80-6 from T-Motors.
 Before starting to use the R-Link device make sure you have downloaded the `CP210x Universal Windows Driver` from silabs.
 If this isn't working properly follow the instructions at sparkfun on how to install ch340 drivers.
 You have to download the `CH 341SER (EXE)` file from the sparkfun webpage.
 Notice that you first have to select uninstall in the CH341 driver menu to uninstall old drivers before you are able to install the new driver.
 The configuration tool software for the R-LINK module can be downloaded on the T-Motors website.

+- **Silabs:** [CP210x Universal Windows Driver](https://www.silabs.com/developers/usb-to-uart-bridge-vcp-drivers)
+- **CH341:** [Sparkfun - How to install CH340 drivers](https://learn.sparkfun.com/tutorials/how-to-install-ch340-drivers/all)

+## Instructions: R-Link Config Tool

+**User manual & configuration tool:** [store-en.tmotor.com](https://store-en.tmotor.com/goods.php?id=1085)

 1. Wire the R-LINK module as shown in figure 1.
 A USB to micro USB cable connects a pc with the R-LINK module and the 5pin cable goes between the R-LINK module and the Motor.